-I’ve shared often why my husband and I have made Southwest Airlines’s our family’s airline of choice the past several years.
-Kind and funny employees, a growing route map, and policies that work especially well for family travelers have helped earn our loyalty.
+I’ve shared often why my husband and I have made Southwest Airlines’s our family’s airline of choice the past decade.
+Kind and funny employees, a growing route map, and policies that work especially well for family travelers have helped earn our loyalty (even when the going gets rough like it did during the 2022 holiday season!).
 What I also love is that the airline doesn’t nickel and dime me for the amenities I like and need when I fly.
 I’ll take free, please.

-If you aren’t familiar with flying aboard Southwest Airlines, be sure to check out my other top Southwest articles to get acquainted with the airline:
+If you aren’t familiar with flying aboard Southwest Airlines, be sure to check out my other top Southwest articles to get acquainted with the airline first:

 - The Complete Guide to Flying Southwest with Kids